rongcuid/riscv-megaproject/02-rv32i-pipeline-ice40/README.md

 - Reset: 0x00000000

-- Exception vector: 0x00000004, can be changed by writing mtvec
+- Trap vector: 0x00000004, can be changed by writing mtvec

 # I/O